 Stay of proceedings:

 Court mandated delay requested by a party, halting the case so something necessary can happen.
 This is different than adjournment and can be temporary or permanent.
+As an example, a tenant can apply for a stay of proceedings while their eviction order is judicially reviewed; receiving a stay of proceedings would mean that the eviction cannot go ahead until a judge reviews the eviction order.

 Unreported decision:

 A written judgment that is not released to a court reporter and is therefore not available in case law databases.
 Some can be found using CLBC’s Unreported Decision Index.
-For other unreported decisions, you will need to contact the court registry the case was heard at.
+For other unreported decisions, you may need to contact the court registry the case was heard at.

 Affidavit: